Quick Fix Habanero Pineapple Potato Chips

 • Cover and set aside until ready to serve.
 Toss chicken with oil and remaining 2 tablespoons

-• Preheat your outdoor grilled on high.
+• Preheat your outdoor griddle on high.

-• Add splash or two of oil.
+• Add a splash or two of oil.
 Add the peppers and onions and cook, stirring often, until they are just starting to soften.
 Do not over cook them.
 You want a little bit of a crunch.

 • Move the pepper and onion mix to a cooler part of the grill to keep warm.